rhwang1226/Portfolio/README.md

 # Portfolio
-This is a very barebones website from the first time I made a website using HTML, CSS, and JavaScript.
+This is a very barebones website from the first time I made a website using HTML and CSS.
+This is not my personal website.
+For my personal website please visit the following webpage.